-Diabetes is growing at an alarming rate in India, home to more than 65 million people with the disease, compared to only 50.8 million in 2010.
-Demographic transition, rapid urbanization, and lifestyle modifications are major causes for boost in the driving forces that lead to diabetes.
-By 2030, India’s diabetes numbers are expected to cross the 100 million mark as predicted by a 2012 report by the International Diabetes Federation.
-The cost of diabetes seems to have doubed the past decade!
+Diabetes is growing at an alarming rate, India is home to more than 65 million people with the disease, compared to only 50.8 million in 2010.
+Demographic transition, rapid urbanisation and lifestyle modifications are major causes for a boost in the driving forces that lead to diabetes.
+By 2030, India’s diabetic patient’s numbers are expected to cross the 100 million mark as predicted by a 2012 report by the International Diabetes Federation.
+The cost of diabetes seems to have doubled in the past decade!

 Managing Diabetes can be a pricey affair but by implementing a few clever tips and following a proper regime you can reduce the cost of diabetes expense.
 Here is how you can do it.

-There are now many diverse types of insulin available for both type 1 and type 2 diabetes.
-Human insulin, such as Novolin or Humulin, can considerably lower the cost of diabetes treatment compared to analog insulin.
-Doctors have pointed out that analog insulin reduce hypoglycemia in type 1 diabetes by about 25%, but with the added cost of around 30,000 rupees per year as compared using human insulin.
-If you have insurance coverage, this may well be worth the cost, although it is understandable that it can be a difficult expenditure for those without coverage.
+There are now many types of insulin available for both type 1 and type 2 diabetes.
+Human insulin, such as Novolin or Humulin, can considerably lower the cost of diabetes treatment compared to analogue insulin.
+Doctors have pointed out that analogue insulin can reduce hypoglycemia in type 1 diabetes by about 25%, but with the added cost of around 30,000 rupees per year as compared to using human insulin.
+If you have insurance coverage, this may be worth the cost, although it is understandable that it can be a difficult expenditure for those without coverage.